 What should you do if you have limitations to your ability to exercise?

 Patients with physical limitations or multiple health problems may be unable to do vigorous exercises.
-Physical therapists at Cayuga Wellness are trained in developing exercises programs for patients with special needs so they can gain strength and functionality.
-New osteoporosis patients often need to learn how to improve balance, strength and body mechanics before beginning a more challenging exercise program.
+Physical therapists at Cayuga Wellness are trained in developing exercise programs for patients with special needs so they can gain strength and functionality.
+New osteoporosis patients often need to learn how to improve balance, strength, and body mechanics before beginning a more challenging exercise program.

-Jill Shah is a physical therapist at Cayuga Physical Therapy.
-She graduated from Drexel University in Philadelphia, PA and has been in practice since September 2020 in Ithaca and previously at Hackensack Meridian Health in Edison, NJ since 2017.
+Brianna Johnston is a physical therapist at Cayuga Medical Center Outpatient Physical Therapy.
+She graduated from Ithaca College with her Doctorate of Physical Therapy and has been practicing since December 2021.
 She can be reached at (607) 274-4159 at the Brentwood location on East Campus.